Command Overview

 - Type

-@followed by a file path - Press
+@ followed by a file path

-Tabfor auto-completion and file browser - Use arrow keys to select files
+- Use arrow keys to select files

 - The file content is automatically included in that message only